New report shows increasing rate of opioid-related harm in Victoria

 A growing number of Victorians are presenting to emergency departments due to pharmaceutical opioid-related harm, according to new data released by the Monash University Accident Research Centre (MUARC).

-The latest edition of Hazard, a report published by MUARC’s Victorian Injury Surveillance Unit (VISU), shows that opioid-related emergency department (ED) presentations increased annually by an average of 3.1% during the 10-year period of 2008/09 to 2017/18.
+The latest edition of Hazard, a report published by MUARC’s Victorian Injury Surveillance Unit (VISU), shows that opioid-related emergency department (ED) presentations increased annually by an average of 3.1 per cent during the 10-year period of 2008-09 to 2017-18.

-The trend was most pronounced among males aged 45-54-years, with an average annual increase of 7.9%.
+The trend was most pronounced among males aged 45 to 54 years, with an average annual increase of 7.9 per cent.

 While pharmaceutical opioids are used for pain relief, the medicines can cause euphoria, dependence and, in the case of overdose, fatal respiratory suppression.

-Intentional self-harm was highest among 15-to-19-year-old females (71.4%), who also represented the largest group for overall opioid-related ED presentations.
+Intentional self-harm was highest among 15 to 19-year-old females (71.4 per cent), who also represented the largest group for overall opioid-related ED presentations.

-There were also 3,946 hospital admissions during the same period, an average of 1,315 per year.
-Females (61.9%) were more likely than males (38.1%) to be admitted to hospital for opioid-related poisoning.
+There were also 3946 hospital admissions during the same period, an average of 1315 per year.
+Females (61.9 per cent) were more likely than males (38.1 per cent) to be admitted to hospital for opioid-related poisoning.

-The majority of these admissions were coded as intentional self-harm (60.5%); 27.3% were coded as unintentional poisoning and a smaller proportion were coded as poisoning of undetermined intent (12.2%).
+The majority of these admissions were coded as intentional self-harm (60.5 per cent); 27.3 per cent were coded as unintentional poisoning; and a smaller proportion were coded as poisoning of undetermined intent (12.2 per cent).

 Several recommendations are made for the prevention of opioid harm.
 The report suggests the increased availability of overdose “reversal” drug naloxone may help reduce fatalities, and calls for the consideration of place-based approaches to self-harm prevention that targets identified risk groups such as young women and middle-aged men.